 - Half of all respondents claimed social media as their primary marketing investment, with email following at 19%.

 - This number was even higher for companies with sales of less than $500,000 per year, of which 61% claimed social media to be their biggest marketing cost in 2018.

-The trend of social media being the primary marketing expense is slated to continue into 2019, as found by our survey:
+The trend of social media being the primary marketing expense is slated to continue, as found by our survey:

 - Nearly half of companies surveyed still plan on social media being their biggest marketing cost in 2019.

 - 57% of companies with annual sales between $1,000,001 and $5,000,000 foresee spending a majority of their marketing dollars on social media.